vypr213/cs131_notes_dev/_chapters/pixels/edge_detection.md

   <img src="../../assets/Lecture_4/ht_edge_map.png">
   <div class="figcaption">HT needs an edge map</div>
 </div>
+*Source: Lecture 4.6, slide 4*

-**NOTE**: The edge map is essentially a binary image where the boundary pixels have a value of $1$, and all other pixels have a value of $0$.
+**NOTE**: The edge map is essentially a binary image where the boundary pixels have a value of $1$ and all other pixels have a value of $0$.

 ## Naive Line Detection Algorithm
 For every pair of non-zero pixels in the edge map - $(x1, y1)$ and $(x2, y2)$,
 - First, compute the equation of the straight line passing through these two points.
 - Then, check if any other pixels satisfy this equation.
--- If yes, then we found a straight line in the image.
+  - If yes, then we found a straight line in the image.
--- Otherwise, discard the line and continue with the next pair of pixels.
+  - Otherwise, discard the line and continue with the next pair of pixels.

 <div class="fig figcenter fighighlight">
   <img src="../../assets/Lecture_4/naive_alg.png">
   <div class="figcaption">Naive Algorithm Example</div>
 </div>
+*Source: Lecture 4.6, slide 5*

 This algorithm has a complexity of $O(N^2)$, where
 $N$ is the total number of edge pixels in the edge map.
 We could improve the complexity using Hough Transform.